-raupting ur Adapting and implementing the key components of Guided Lathways to meet student needs at scale.
+IMPLEMENTATION (9-14) Adapting and implementing the key components of Guided Pathways to meet student needs at scale.
 SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 11.
 STRATEGIC PROFESSIONAL DEVELOPMENT (Help Students Stay on the Path; Ensure Students are Learning) Professional Development (PD) is strategically, frequently, and consistently offered for staff, faculty and administrators and aligned with the college's strategic goals, needs and priorities identified in integrated plans, program review, and other intentional processes.
-O College is currently not offering or planning to offer professional development (PD) opportunities aligned with needs and priorities identified in integrated plans, program review, and other intentional processes.
-Professional development is provided to faculty, staff and administrators but the development and offerings of PD is not aligned with the college's strategic goals identified in an integrated planning process, or there are gaps in systematically identifying and meeting those goals.
-O Some but not all PD opportunities are developed to intentionally support the college's strategic goals identified as part of an integrated planning process.
-Strategic professional development includes systematic, frequent and strategic attention to: • Using learning outcomes assessment results to support/improve teaching and learning. • Providing updated information across the college to enable faculty and staff to refer O PD opportunities are available for staff, faculty and administrators and are strategically developed to meet the college's overarching goals, shared across initiatives.
+O College is currently not offering or planning to offer professional development (PD) opportunities aligned with needs and priorities identified in integrated plans, program review, and other intentional processes. • Professional development is provided to faculty, staff and administrators but the development and offerings of PD is not aligned with the college's strategic goals identified in an integrated planning process, or there are gaps in systematically identifying and meeting those goals.
+Some but not all PD opportunities are developed to intentionally support the college's strategic goals identified as part of an integrated planning process.
+Strategic professional development includes systematic, frequent and strategic attention to: Using learning outcomes assessment results to support/improve teaching and learning.
+Providing updated information across the college to enable faculty and staff to refer O PD opportunities are available for staff, faculty and administrators and are strategically developed to meet the college's overarching goals, shared across initiatives.
 Assessment of learning outcomes and other data driven processes are continuously used to identify the areas of greatest need for PD to help the college meet its overarching strategic goals.
-Strategic professional development includes systematic, frequent and strategic attention to: • Using learning outcomes assessment results to support/improve teaching and learning students to academic and non- academic supports and services as necessary.
+Strategic professional development includes systematic, frequent and strategic attention to: Using learning outcomes assessment results to support/improve teaching and learning students to academic and non- academic supports and services as necessary.
 Improvements in those college processes directly serving students.
 Leadership capacity and stability for all areas on campus and the college as a whole.
 Practice analyzing student data (qualitative and quantitative) and identifying structural decisions that can be based directly around student need.
-Providing updated information across the college to enable faculty and staff to refer students to academic and non-academic supports and services as necessary.
-Improvements in those college processes. directly serving students.
-Leadership capacity and stability for all areas on campus and the college as a whole.
-Practice analyzing student data (qualitative and quantitative) and identifying structural decisions that can be based directly around student need.
-Continued broad engagement in crossfunctional decisionmaking.
-Regular and consistent training on the use of technology to support academic programs and student services. -- -- --
+Practice analyzing structural decisions that can be based directly around student need.
+Regular and consist training on the use of technology to suppor academic programs student services. culty c and orts ose lents. and s on ege tive d ll e d s- ent of rt -- -- ---